Buttigieg and Yang say AI is essential to U.S. national security

 Senate minority leader Chuck Schumer (D-NY) earlier this month said he wants the U.S. government to create a new agency to invest $100 billion in AI research over the next five years.

-This summer, the White House revised the U.S. AI research and development plan for federal agencies with a need to collaborate with business and international allies.
+This summer, the White House revised the U.S. AI research and development plan for federal agencies by adding the need to collaborate with business and international allies.
 An update was issued Wednesday.

 Other tech-related references during the debate came from Sen. Cory Booker (D-NJ).
-He opined about the lack of venture capital investment in startups with black and brown founders and the need for startup investment outside of places like Silicon Valley, New York, and Boston.
+He talked about the lack of venture capital investment in startups with black and brown founders and the need for startup investment outside of hubs like Silicon Valley, New York, and Boston.